-This overview of clinical management guidelines is based on this patient's positive test result for a BRCA1 gene mutation.
+This overview of clinical management guidelines is based on this patient's positive test result for a pathogenic or likely pathogenic variant in the BRCA1 gene.
 Unless otherwise stated, medical management guidelines used here are limited to those issued by the National Comprehensive Cancer Network[®] (NCCN[®])1 in the U.S. Please consult the referenced guideline for complete details and further information.